Hampus Zackrisson

-Karl Hampus Zackrisson (born 24 August 1994 in Kinna) is a Swedish footballer who plays for Varbergs BoIS as a defender.
+Karl Hampus Zackrisson (born 24 August 1994 in Skene) is a Swedish footballer who plays for Varbergs BoIS as a defender.

 Club career

 IFK Göteborg

-Hampus Zackrisson started playing football with local side Skene IF, before he joined IFK Göteborg's youth academy in 2008.
-Zackrisson played his first Allsvenskan game in the 2013 season away at IF Brommapojkarna on 13 July.
-He was also part of IFK's U19 team that became Swedish champions that year, after defeating AIK in the final.
-The following winter, IFK's coach Mikael Stahre described Zackrisson as a "loyal and good team player", and got offered a senior contract.
-On 21 October 2014 IFK Göteborg announced that Zackrisson won't be a part of the squad to the 2015 season.
+Hampus Zackrisson started playing football for local side Skene IF before joining IFK Göteborg's youth academy in 2008.
+Zackrisson made his Allsvenskan debut during the 2013 season in an away game against IF Brommapojkarna on 13 July.
+He was also part of IFK's U19 team that became Swedish champions that year after defeating AIK in the final.
+Ahead of the following season, head coach Mikael Stahre described Zackrisson as a "loyal and good team player", and the club offered him a senior contract.
+On 21 October 2014, IFK Göteborg announced that Zackrisson wouldn't be part of the squad for the 2015 season.

 Degerfors IF

-On 8 December 2014 Zackrisson signed a 3-year-long contract with Superettan side Degerfors IF.
-Degerfors' coach Patrik Werner said that he saw Zackrisson foremost as a defender, rather than midfielder he often was used as in IFK Göteborg.
-Werner also praised him for his talent when he described Zackrisson as "one of the country's most promising players in that position".
+On 8 December 2014 Zackrisson, signed a three-year contract with Superettan side Degerfors IF.
+Degerfors manager Patrik Werner said that he saw Zackrisson primarily as a defender, rather than the midfielder he had often been used as at IFK Göteborg.
+Werner also praised his talent, describing Zackrisson as "one of the country's most promising players in that position".

-He played 27 league games in his first season, and was later named as signing of the year by the local paper NWT.
+He played 27 league games in his first season and was named the signing of the year by the local paper NWT.

+Varbergs BoIS

+Ahead of the 2018 season, Zackrisson signed for Varbergs BoIS on a free transfer after his contract with Degerfors expired.
+In 2019 he helped Varbergs BoIS earn promotion to Allsvenskan for the first time in the club's history.

+Zackrisson scored his first competitive goal on 19 July 2020 in an Allsvenskan game against AIK.

+Varbergs BoIS stint in Allsvenskan lasted for four years until degradation to Superettan after the 2023 season.
+However, Zackrisson extended his contract with the club for three more years, becoming a club icon according to the club director Dan Skogman.

+As of 2026, Zackrisson is in his ninth season with the club.